26 min read

 How To Hire a Server: Final Thoughts

-Hiring the right Server involves more than just posting a job ad.
 From choosing the right server-to-table ratio to writing clear job descriptions and screening fairly, each step affects your restaurant’s service quality and staff retention.

-With rising turnover and competition in hospitality, investing in a structured hiring and onboarding process — and using industry-specific platforms — can help you build a more reliable and motivated front-of-house team.
+With rising turnover and competition in hospitality, investing in a structured hiring and onboarding process is more important than ever.

 How To Hire a Server FAQs

-While often used interchangeably, Servers typically engage more with customers by recommending dishes and managing payments, whereas Waiters/Waitresses primarily focus on taking orders and delivering food.
+While the terms are often used interchangeably, Servers typically engage more with customers by recommending dishes and managing payments.

 Use attention-grabbing headlines, highlight unique perks, and ensure your job description is clear and concise to attract top talent.